 Components of Geographic Information System Explained

 A geographic information system (GIS), just like any other complicated system, is made up of a variety of integral components, with each being necessary to the functioning of the whole.
-In the case of a GIS, the five central components are: software, hardware, data, method, and people.
+In this case, the five central components of geographic information systems are: software, hardware, data, method, and people.

 Similar to the other complicated technological systems that are so necessary for our modern culture and way of life, the lifeblood of a GIS is found in the cooperation of advanced technology (the hardware and software), and the groups and individual people who operate it (the people and their methods for organising and visualising the relevant data).